VrushankPatel/interview-matters/java-switch-expressions/README.md

 ## Common Pitfalls & Edge Cases

-- Exhaustive cases required for enums and sealed types; use `default` otherwise.
-- Arrow cases cannot have multiple statements without braces.
-- Mixing statements and expressions can lead to confusion.

-## Common Pitfalls & Edge Cases

 - Exhaustive cases required for enums and sealed types; use `default` otherwise to avoid compilation errors.
 - Arrow cases cannot have multiple statements without braces and `yield`.
 - Mixing statements and expressions can lead to confusion; prefer expressions for consistency.